tonioloewald/bindinator.js/docs/import.md

 about).

 Replace `require` with `import` throughout.
 Replace `module.exports = ...` with `export`.

 You'll probably want this documentation on [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+If you'd prefer a potted summary, read on…

+### `import` and `export` in 5 minutes

+This is for those of you who don't want to read all the documentation.
+(I don't blame you.)

+`import` (a.k.a. "static import") is used in three ways:

+    import foo from './path/to/foo.js';

+Takes the `export default` from `foo.js` and assigns it to `const foo`.

+    import {baz, lurman} from './path/to/bar.js';

+Takes the specific exports from `bar.js` and sticks them in `const baz` and `const lurman`.

+    import * as bar from './path/to/bar.js';

+Takes all the specific exports from `bar.js` and makes them properties of `const bar = {...}`.

+There are a ton of ways to export stuff from a library, but the ones you really need to know about are:

+    export default foo; // foo is what you'll get by importing the module

+And:

+    export const foo = 17; // foo is what you'll get by importing {foo} from the module export let foo = 17;   // as above, but foo will be a **reference** export { foo, ... };        // as above, but what you get depends on what foo is export { foo as baz, ... }; // as above, but you're renaming the export

+A typical module pattern involves defining a bunch of stuff and then putting something like:

+    // foo.js
+    const bar = ...
+    const baz = ...
+    module.exports {bar, baz}

+at the bottom of the file.
+This can be replaced with:

+    // foo.js
+    const bar = ...
+    const baz = ...
+    export {bar, baz}

+And then you can use either:

+    import {bar} from './path/to/foo.js';

+or:

+    import * as foo from './path/to/foo.js';

+Finally, there's **dynamic import**.
+You can only use `import` a module context.
+In particular, code loaded at runtime and evaled inside a function is not such a context.
+(In `b8r` this means "component scripts".)
+Here, you need to use the dynamic import pseudo-function, which works a bit like `require` but not really.

+It works like this:

+    const {bar, baz} = await import('./path/to/foo.js');

+Notably, default is treated like a named specific symbol in a dynmically imported module, so if you wanted everything out of `foo.js` inside `const foo` you'd write:

+    const foo = (await import('./path/to/foo.js')).default;

+### Migrating to `import` by Example

 Old way (**no longer works!**):